PEASEC/XAI-Attack/README.md

 This is the repository of the adversarial example generation method XAI-Attack.
 Disclaimer: This repository contains a experimental version of the code and may therefore contain bugs or unintended behaviour.
 We are also working to further improve the user experience and add all features.

-The adversarial examples (No Filtering, Count Filtering, Indicator Filtering, SHAP, Random Insert, BERT-Attack, BAE) of the XAI-Attack-Paper are available here: https://anonymfile.com/yp0g/adversarial-examples.zip.
+The adversarial examples (No Filtering, Count Filtering, Indicator Filtering, SHAP, Random Insert, BERT-Attack, BAE) of the XAI-Attack-Paper are available here: https://tudatalib.ulb.tu-darmstadt.de/bitstream/handle/tudatalib/4323/Adversarial%20Examples.zip?sequence=3&isAllowed=y or https://anonymfile.com/yp0g/adversarial-examples.zip.

 ## Contact and Support